-When a loved one is diagnosed with Alzheimer's disease or dementia, the whole family is affected.
-Learn how to find support and resources:
+When a loved one receives a diagnosis of Alzheimer's disease or dementia, the entire family is affected.
+Learn how to find support and resources where you live:

 - Family members, friends, and neighbors can work together to share responsibilities and provide breaks for the primary caregiver. - Geriatric care managers are professionals who can suggest needed services and help you get them. - Health care providers who specialize in dementia care understand the disease and level of care needed.
-These professionals can offer recommendations on how to meet those needs. - Mental health professionals and social workers can provide needed emotional support and help develop plans to manage caregiver stress.
+These professionals can offer recommendations on how to meet those needs. - Mental health professionals and social workers can provide emotional support, and help develop plans and strategies to manage caregiver stress.